A registered nurse can get a green card to come to the US more easily than almost any other professional.

 “I am an Internationally Educated Nurse petitioned by US employer and the Law Offices of Carl Shusterman helped me throughout the entire process of my IV application.
 They were extremely thorough with regard to the instructions and the steps that I needed.”

 Skype Consultations Available!

-Our law firm has immigrated over 10,000 registered nurses to work in the hospitals across United States over the past 30 years.
+Our law firm has immigrated over 10,000 RNs to work in the hospitals across United States over the past 30 years.
 We represent over 100 hospitals and other health care providers.